-CVSA Operation Safe Driver Week: What You Need to Know
+CVSA Operation Safe Driver Week 2026: What to Know & How to Prepare

-CVSA Operation Safe Driver Week: What You Need to Know
+CVSA Operation Safe Driver Week 2026: What to Know & How to Prepare

-This initiative includes an annual event, Operation Safe Driver Week.
-It aims to improve driver behavior through education and increased enforcement efforts, focusing on unsafe driving behaviors.
+This initiative includes the annual event, Operation Safe Driver Week.
+The program aims to improve driver behavior through education and increased enforcement efforts, focusing on unsafe driving behaviors.
 It takes place across North America, so the U.S., Canada, and Mexico.
 Unlike the CVSA’s other two initiatives (International Road Check and Brake Safety Week), which solely focus on commercial drivers, this event affects all drivers on the road.

-Each year has a primary focus with this year’s being reckless, careless, or dangerous driving.
+Each year focuses on reckless, careless, or dangerous driving.
 This includes actions like:

 • Speeding